-- E. Once the Counselor has determined that minimum admission requirements have been met, each applicant must schedule a time to complete the required departmental admission test (TEAS: Test of Essential Academic Skills).
-Scores from the admission test will be used in the point calculations for admission provided the minimum composite score has been met. - F. Attend orientation session with the Nursing faculty and Admission Staff. - G. Complete the pre-nursing program: Attendance at a minimum of 90% of the class meetings of each required module is mandatory for successful completion of the pre-nursing requirement. - H. The following courses must not be more than five (5) years old at the time of admission to the program to receive credit for graduation: all courses with BIO or NUR prefixes.
+G. The following courses must not be more than five (5) years old at the time of admission to the program to receive credit for graduation: all courses with BIO or NUR prefixes.
 If BIO 165 or BIO 166 is greater than five (5) years old at the time of admission, the applicant must complete BIO 163 or retake BIO 165 and BIO 166.

 II.
-Skills and Conduct Required for Successful Admissions to and Completion of the Practical Nursing Program.
+Skills and Conduct Required for Successful Admissions to and Completion of the Practical Nursing Program

 Applicants to the Nursing program must realize that the program is challenging both academically and professionally.
-To be successful applicants should self-assess their ability to meet the academic, emotional, physical, and professional conduct requirements of the Nursing Program.
+To be successful applicants should self-assess their ability to meet the academic, emotional, physical, and professional conduct requirements of the Nursing program.
 Students must provide documentation of physical and emotional status compatible with the ability to provide safe nursing care.
 The following activities are examples of activities which a student in the nursing program would be required to perform in order to successfully complete the program.
 If an accepted applicant believes that he or she cannot meet one or more of the standards without accommodations or modifications, the applicant should consult with the Nursing Department Chair.
-A student who believes he or she qualifies under the American with Disabilities Act must see the Vice President for Student Services.
+A student who believes he or she qualifies under the Americans with Disabilities Act must see the VP for Student Services.
 Reasonable accommodations may be made for some disabilities; however, each candidate is expected to perform in a safe and reasonably independent manner.